 3> start or restart the configuredGrantTimer for the corresponding HARQ process, if configured.

+Editor’s note: Agreement: configuredGrantTimer can be extended in NTN.
+FFS details of when extension is applicable and method of extention.

 3> stop the cg-RetransmissionTimer for the corresponding HARQ process, if running.